weather-gov/weather.gov/docs/architecture/decisions/0005-use-uswds.md

 We have chosen to use the US Web Design System (USWDS).
-USWDS satisfies the legal requirement of the 21st Century IDEA act, is well-known to our team, and has a significant focus on acccessibility.
+USWDS satisfies the legal requirement of the 21st Century IDEA act, is well-known to our team, and has a significant focus on accessibility.

-## Consquences
+## Consequences

 We may have to layer some customizations on top of USWDS, but that's normal.